stlu0/LaravelPeopleManagement/README.md

 ## Overview

-This Laravel project is a simple People Management application that utilizes CRUD (Create, Read, Update, Delete) operations and follows RESTful principles.
-The application is designed to handle and organize information about individuals, offering a user-friendly interface for managing people's details.
+This Laravel project is a simple People Management application that utilizes CRUD operations and follows RESTful principles.
+The application is designed to handle and organize information about individuals, interface for managing people's details.

 ## Key Features